EngineerBetter/engineerbetter-hugo/content/blog/migrating-to-control-tower.md

 We recently announced that we are replacing Concourse-Up with [Control Tower](/blog/concourse-up-renamed-to-control-tower).

-You can see the other blog post for more details on what this change means from a product perspective.
-If you are currently running a Concourse using Concourse-up and are wondering how to migrate over to Control Tower then keep reading.
+If you are currently running a Concourse using Concourse-up you might be wondering how to migrate over to Control Tower.

 Under the hood Control Tower is Concourse-up with the name word-replaced and a handful of bugfixes/updates.
 Unfortunately due to some changes such as bucket name changes, deploying with Control Tower over top of Concourse-up will not work.

-We are looking at an automated self-update process to migrate users to Control Tower, but since this is non-trivial and we're keen to hear feedback from users on how valuable this would be.
+We are looking at an automated self-update process to migrate users to Control Tower, but since this is non-trivial and we're keen to hear feedback from users on how valuable this would be, before we spend a lot of engineering effort on this.

 I recently transitioned our own Concourse over at [https://ci.engineerbetter.com](https://ci.engineerbetter.com) from Concourse-up to Control Tower using some backup tooling that we wrote.
 These are the steps I followed.